-Low Idle Speed (RPM) Adjustment
+Low Idle Speed (RPM) and Governed Idle Adjustment

-- Low Idle Speed (RPM) Setting: Place the throttle control into the "idle" or "slow" position.
-Set the low idle speed to 1200 RPM (± 75 RPM) by turning the low idle speed adjusting screw in or out.
+- Low Idle Speed (RPM) Setting: Place the throttle control into the idle or slow position.
+Hold the governor lever away from carburetor so the throttle lever is against the Idle Speed (RPM) Adjustment Screw of carburetor.
+See Figure 25.
+Set the low idle speed to 1200 RPM (± 75 RPM) by turning the low idle speed adjusting screw on carburetor in or out.
 Check the speed using a tachometer. - NOTE: The actual low idle speed depends on the application.
 Refer to the equipment manufacturer's recommendations.
 The low idle speed for basic engines is 1200 RPM.
-To ensure best results when setting the low idle fuel needle, the low idle speed should be 1200 RPM (± 75 RPM).
+To ensure best results when setting the low idle fuel needle, the low idle speed should be 1200 RPM (± 75 RPM). - 2.
+Release the governor lever and check that the throttle lever is in the idle position.
+Turn the governed idle (outer) adjustment screw on main control bracket to obtain the equipment manufacturer's recommended idle speed (1400-1800 RPM).
+See Figure 26.